 We can provide the professional advice you need to ensure you are in the latter category.

-If you are located in the London area please contact us at Tish Press & Company if you would like more information on directors' responsibilities.
+If you are located in the Shenfield area please contact us at Tish Press & Company if you would like more information on directors' responsibilities.